aweber1/modena-bigcommerce-19/README.md

    > This will enable preview mode, allowing you to change composition, save and see hot reloaded composition without refreshes or publishing.

-1. Set the preview url under your project in uniform.app (`Settings` -> `UPM settings`) and save.
+1. Set the preview url under your project in uniform.app (`Settings` -> `Canvas settings`) and save.
 This will enable the "preview" button inside the composition editor.
    `http://localhost:4120/api/preview?secret=your-secret`

 # Troubleshooting